solemnsky/solemnsky-js/README.md

 - init(initdata): called exactly once at the beginning of the game, with an 'initdata', a state descriptor (for instance, players already in the game and the map being used)
 - makeInitData(key): this provides an initial initdata, given a key, to be used when the game starts up from nothing
+- describeAssets(): what asset key initAssets should be passed to a client intending to join the game (see render callbacks)
 - describeState(): forms an initdata describing the state of the game in context

 ### simulation